shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 30

+Half of the challenge road passed!
+Finished lesson 2 of Intel Edge AI course.

+**Link of the day**

+A polyglot web converter. https://transform.tools/

+**Quote of the day:**

+*"Before software can be reusable it first has to be usable."* — Ralph Johnson

+---

 ### Day 29

 Studying the Edge AI course is tough for me.
 A totally different field that I'm not familiar with.